Campus Martius Park: Cadillac Square Park

 Cadillac Square Park is another re-established park in the area.
 It lies immediately to the east of Campus Martius Park.
-Until 2001, the area where the park is located was occupied by a bus transfer station constructed in the 1960s.
+Until 2001, the area where the park is located was occupied by a bus-transfer station constructed in the 1960s.
 From 1841 until 1891, Cadillac Square was the site of the Detroit Farmer's Market.
-The new park is site of the relocated Bagley Memorial Fountain which previously occupied a spot on Campus Martius.
+The new park is the site of the relocated Bagley Memorial Fountain which previously occupied a spot on Campus Martius.

-In January 2008, the city of Detroit announced plans for a new Cadillac Centre, a $150 million mixed-use residential entertainment-retail complex attached to the Cadillac Tower.
-Designed by architect Anthony Caradonna and patterned after the Guggenheim Museum Bilbao, the contemporary steel and glass 24-story skyscraper complex to be located on Campus Martius Park, was planned to begin construction in the fall of 2009, but was indefinitely postponed by the city in October of that year when the developers failed to meet key agreements with the city.
+In January 2008, the city of Detroit announced plans for a new Cadillac Centre, a $150-million mixed-use residential entertainment-retail complex attached to the Cadillac Tower.
+Designed by architect Anthony Caradonna and patterned after the Guggenheim Museum Bilbao, the contemporary steel-and-glass twenty-four-story skyscraper complex to be located on Campus Martius Park, was planned to begin construction in the fall of 2009, but was indefinitely postponed by the city in October of that year when the developers failed to meet key agreements with the city.

-The French sport of pétanque is played at Cadillac Square each workday from noon to 1 p.m.
-The similar Italian sport of bocce is also played there.